erlint1212/DAT320/README.md

 * Wind_Bearing Degrees quantative nominal or ordinal?
 I think nominal for now, even though they are all whole numbers
 * Task E2_b_2 done slopply, has to be a better way to do this, removed many variables, not sure if allowed, check later
 * Task E2_c justification for hypothesis tests very weak, write better later
+* Task E3_a independence, no way to test?
+Has to assume it has been done in the sampling stage?
+* E3 donse sloppely overall, look through later

 ## Deadlines

-* 21.9, 15:00 Done with exercises, start presentation
+* 21.10, 15:00 Done with exercises, start presentation